dorgonman/HorizonUIPluginDemo/readme.md

  Version History
 -----------------------
 *4.20.0
-- NEW: Sprite support for HorizonDialogueMsgTextBlock
+- NEW: Sprite support for UHorizonDialogueMsgTextBlock
+- NEW: GlobalTimeDilation Support in UHorizonDialogueMsgTextBlock Tick
+- NEW: UHorizonDialogueMsgTextBlock::GetCurrentPageTextLength
+- BugFix: Fix first line and first word overflow for UHorizonDialogueMsgTextBlock
+- BugFix: Crash when hypertext is click and change text in UHorizonDialogueMsgTextBlock
-- Refactor: Use Emplace instead of Add for TArray
+- Refactor: Use Emplace instead of Add for TArray for UHorizonDialogueMsgTextBlock

 *4.19.0